Bullshit Excuses: I Have Heard Them All

 We can deal with that.
 We can develop strategies to beat the crap out of those responses.

 Come on, own it.
 Oh, I should type this in all caps.
 Scream through the keyboard, Coach.
 GET REAL!
 I know what is going on anyway.
 It isn’t my first or even 10,000th rodeo.

 I have learned to come to terms with this myself.
 And it isn’t easy!
 I am not a robot just ticking along playing by all the rules.
-I am far from perfect and many times I am a hypocrite.
+I am far from perfect, and many times I, too, can become a hypocrite.
 Oh hell, I said it.

 BUT I AM A BIG GIRL (there go those caps again).
 I know how to confess.
 I have killed off excuses!
 I say it like it is.
 “I didn’t do [fill in the blank] because I DIDN’T WANT TO or I did [fill in the blank] because I WANTED to.”

 “I want to work every day that ends with ‘y’ and for 12 hours a day.
 I love it.
-I don’t want to waste time eating, sleeping, doing the downward dog, chatting about ‘nothingness.’
-I could be getting shit done or out in the sun walking or kayaking.
+I don’t want to waste time eating, sleeping, doing the downward dog, or chatting about ‘nothingness.’
+I could be getting shit done or walking or kayaking in the sun.
 I don’t want to relax in a bubble bath; unless I can do emails.”

 I have to work on being an Excuse Executioner.
 I am not the Queen of Excuse Proofing myself.
 It is a constant work in progress.
-Just like other habits, when you say excuses over and over, they become mindless and effortless.
+Like other habits, when you say excuses over and over, they become mindless and effortless.
 You start to settle.
-Your integrity drops and you break not only promises to others, but yourself.
+Your integrity drops, and you break promises to others and yourself.
 Your words hold less weight.